About Jordan Wu a multidisciplinary product designer with a keen interest in human behaviors, economics, visual art, and engineering.

 • I also serve as an accessibility champion in our design team and product domains, promoting best practices and facilitating accessibility training across teams.

-My background in product design and MBA education have shaped my analytical approach to problem-solving, enabling me to synthesize business goals, user needs, and technical feasibility into cohesive, value-driven solutions.
+My background in product design and MBA education have shaped my approach to problem-solving, enabling me to synthesize business goals, user needs, and technical feasibility into cohesive, value-driven solutions.

 Working Style

-Colleagues describe me as an agile, collaborative team player who thrives in fast-paced environments.
-I bring a multidisciplinary perspective, strong analytical thinking, and an Agile-ready mindset.
-I enjoy exploring the motives behind user behavior and creating solutions that are not only aesthetically refined but meaningfully improve workflows and reduce friction and users’ pain points.
+• I enjoy exploring the motives behind user behavior and creating solutions that are not only aesthetically refined but meaningfully improve workflows and reduce friction and users’ pain points.

 Fun Facts